Loading…

 The other upsell is on the install: insulated panels, premium colours, smart-home automation, second remote, mobile app setup.
 These are all higher-margin add-ons that customers say yes to when offered well.
 AI-drafted "good / better / best" quote tiers shift the mix toward the middle tier, which is usually where the margin is.

 For a service-heavy operator, the most painful waste is the second visit.
 Tech arrives, doesn't have the part, has to order it, comes back next week.
 The customer is unhappy, you've burned travel time, and the job is unprofitable.
+HVAC contractors fight exactly the same battle with callbacks and parts.

 AI-driven photo and video triage before the visit cuts second visits significantly.
 Not eliminated — sometimes a brand is hard to spot or the customer's video is dark — but reduced enough that the unit economics shift.
 For most operators, this single workflow pays for the whole AI investment within 3–6 months.